-1Korinek and Suh (2024) predict a "baseline" GDP growth of 100% over the next 10 years, and also entertain the possibility of much higher "aggressive" AGI growth rates, such as a 300% increase in GDP.
-Many others are seeing recent developments as a confirmation of the forecasts in Kurzweil (2005) about the impending arrival of "singularity" and "explosive" economic growth (Davidson, 2021).
+1 Korinek and Suh (2024) predict a 'baseline' GDP growth of 100% over the next 10 years, and also entertain the possibility of much higher 'aggressive' AGI growth rates, such as a 300% increase in GDP.
+Many others are seeing recent developments as a confirmation of the forecasts in Kurzweil (2005) about the impending arrival of 'singularity' and 'explosive' economic growth (Davidson, 2021).

-2Three caveats are in order.
-First, although most recent advances are in generative artificial intelligence, the economic forces explored here apply to other types of AI, and estimates of exposed tasks I use come on the basis of anticipated improvements in a range of AI-related technologies, including computer vision and software building on large language models.
-Hence, I consider the numbers here to apply to all of artificial intelligence and thus typically refer to "AI", unless there is a reason to emphasize generative AI.

-Second, I focus on the US economy because much of the existing evidence on microeconomic effects of AI and prevalence of exposed tasks is from the United States.
+2 Three caveats are in order.
+First, although most recent advances are in generative AI, the economic forces explored here apply to other types of AI, and estimates of exposed tasks I use come on the basis of anticipated improvements in a range of AI-related technologies, including computer vision and software building on large language models.
+Hence, I consider the numbers here to apply to all of AI and thus typically refer to 'AI', unless there is a reason to emphasize generative AI.
+Second, I focus on the US economy because much of the existing evidence on the microeconomic effects of AI and the prevalence of exposed tasks is from the United States.
 The impact on other industrialized nations should be similar, whereas the consequences for the developing world are harder to ascertain and require much more in-depth research.

-Third, some commentators use "productivity" to refer to output per worker (or average labor productivity), while others mean total factor productivity (TFP).
-Throughout, I distinguish between aggregate TFP and GDP (per capita/worker) effects, and I use productivity improvement at the micro/task level as synonymous to cost savings.
+Third, some commentators use 'productivity' to refer to output per worker (or average labour productivity), while others mean TFP.
+Throughout, I distinguish between aggregate TFP and GDP (per capita/worker) effects, and I use productivity improvement at the micro/task level as synonymous with cost savings.